joeldipops/gbz80-pseudoOps/README.md

 You can include everything with `INCLUDE "gbz80-pseudoOps.inc`.
 You may as well - it's all macros so won't take up any cart space or cycles.

+## Acknowledgements
+Thanks to [DonaldHays](/DonaldHays) for writing the 'jump if greather than or equal to' style ops.

 ## Legend
 List of abbreviations, as used by rgbasm in https://rednex.github.io/rgbds/gbz80.7.html